 Projected cash flows are determined at each operating entity of the Company and subsequently the finance department consolidates this information.
 The entity's finance area continuously monitors the cash flow projections and liquidity requirements of the entity ensuring there is a proper level of cash and investment with immediate implementation to meet operational needs, and to maintain some flexibility through unused open credit lines, committed and uncommitted.
-The Company monitors regularly and makes its decisions considering not violating the limits or covenants established in its debt contracts.
-The projections consider the Company's financing plans, compliance with covenants, compliance with internal minimum liquidity ratios and legal or regulatory requirements.
+The Company monitors regularly and makes its decisions considering not violating the limits or financial covenants established in its debt contracts.
+The projections consider the Company's financing plans, compliance with financial covenants, compliance with internal minimum liquidity ratios and legal or regulatory requirements.

-As of December 31, 2023, 2022 and 2021, the Company has short term deposits of \$435,850, \$934,382, and \$479,291, respectively.
+As of December 31, 2024, 2023 and 2022, the Company has short term deposits of \$845,780, \$435,850, and \$934,382, respectively.